 Our work goes beyond mitigating sinkhole attacks.
 By performing generic topological tests, we inquire on the integrity of the routing hierarchy, identify and isolate individual attackers.
 The rank protection approaches discussed above rely on the authentication of digital signatures.
 Authentication in RPL is implemented either by an asymmetric signature scheme like RSA \cite{rsa-modsp-78}, or a symmetric message authentication code like CBC-MAC \cite{RFC-3610} with a pre-shared key.
-Even though the complex use of asymmetric cryptography in wireless LLNs is not per se feasible \cite{wgegs-eapkc-05, plp-pkciw-06, gpwes-ceccr-04}, it adds the advantage to unambiguously authenticate the sender of a message.
+Even though the complex use of asymmetric cryptography in wireless LLNs remains a challenge for class 1 devices \cite{wgegs-eapkc-05, plp-pkciw-06, gpwes-ceccr-04}, it adds the advantage to unambiguously authenticate the sender of a message \cite{msw-feaci-15}.
 Conversely, when a MAC is created from a group key, it suffers the disadvantage of authenticating {\em any} sender from that group.
 Recent work on pre-computation techniques \cite{abcp-lssws-13} strengthened the case for standard signature deployment on sensor nodes.
 In this work, we rely on the RPL root node as a trust anchor, since it is commonly deployed as a more powerful gateway node.
 Signature creation remains bound to this RPL root.